AaronRDurant/aaron-durant/writing/posts/reviewing-2022/index.md

 - **Yoga:** 12 // 3 hours and 46 minutes
 - **Snowboarding:** 5 days // 119 runs // 32.1 miles

-## I went to 10 concerts
+## I went to 11 concerts

-I had an incredible time at a couple of concerts in September 2021 and vowed to go to many more in 2022.
+I've been fortunate to have attended so many hard-to-believe concerts over the last decade-plus, but I had an incredible time at a couple in particular in September 2021 and vowed to go to many more in 2022.
 I was successful.

+- **April 8 at Masonic Temple in Detroit, MI:** Jack White
 - **April 19 at Van Andel Arena in Grand Rapids, MI:** In Flames, Trivium, Lamb of God, and Megadeth
 - **June 30 at American Family Insurance Amphitheater in Milwaukee, WI:** Chevelle, Lamb of God, and Disturbed
 - **August 20 at The Fillmore in Detroit, MI:** Hatebreed, Black Label Society, and Anthrax